Corner Bead Mudding Made Simple

 How to Mud Corner Bead

-Corner bead finishing has gotten complicated with all the compound types, application methods, and sanding techniques flying around.
-As someone who has finished thousands of corners, I learned everything there is to know about achieving invisible edges.
+Corner bead finishing has become tricky with all the compound types, application methods, and sanding techniques flying around.
+As someone who has finished thousands of corners, I taught myself the working side of achieving invisible edges.
 Today, I will share it all with you.

 Why Proper Mudding Matters

-Probably should have led with this section, honestly—properly finished corner bead disappears into the wall, while poor finishing shows every imperfection.
+Probably should have led with this issue, to be candid—properly finished corner bead disappears into the wall, while poor finishing shows every imperfection.

 Materials Needed